aleph2c/miros-rabbitmq/doc/how_it_works2.rst

 ``AMQPConsumerCheckPayload(ip_address, result, routing_key, exchange_name)``:

-To get access to this answer within the statechart initiating the search, all it would have to do is subscribe to the event:
+To get access to this answer within the statechart initiating the search, it would have to be subscribed to the event (usually done in the entry condition of the outer state):

 .. code-block:: python